kengokawano/android-mycompass/docs/google-play-description.md

 ・True north / Magnetic north switching
 ・Sensor accuracy indicator

-◆ Favorite Places Registration (Up to 5 locations) ・Search and select places on map
+◆ My Place Registration (Up to 8 locations)
+・Search and select places on map
 ・Shows direction and distance to registered points ・Works offline for direction and distance